Project Name: Terminal Solimoes River

 The unique ability of the GEOWEB sections to remain flexible, even when filled with concrete, allowed them to be filled with concrete at the construction site, then transported on barges to the protection area, lifted, and put in place underwater.

-Approximately 150,000 sf of the GEOWEB material GW30V4 and GW40V4 was placed and anchored on slopes varying between 50 and 75 feet in length.
+Approximately 150,000 square feet of the GEOWEB material GW30V4 and GW40V4 was placed and anchored on slopes varying between 50 and 75 feet in length.

 The GEOWEB system with its inherent flexibility was an ideal solution for the challenges at this site.
 The adaptability of the GEOWEB system allowed it to be constructed to provide erosion protection for both the upper and lower embankments.